- The Vertical Threads

 - Figure 2: The Vertical Threads and their Horizontal Reflections and Conductors

 In the ageless wisdom mention is made of certain threads in man.
 This contemplation has these threads as its subject.

 Let us, before taking the specific threads in consideration, have a look at the concept of threads in general first.
-‘What is a thread?’ we question ourselves here.
-Since in the secret wisdom teaching the word ‘thread’ is used interchangeably with the word ‘channel’1, 2 can a thread be understood as such.
+'What is a thread?' we question ourselves here.
+Since in the ageless wisdom the word 'thread' is used interchangeably with the word 'channel'1, 2 can a thread be understood as such.
 A thread is a channel.
-And what it channels is energy or force,3 making a thread also understandable as a line of energy or force.4 Now the secret wisdom teaching does not only make mention of lines of energy or force, but also of centres of energy or force.5 With the threads connecting these centres and transferring energy and force between them can threads thus also be understood as lines of communication or lines of transferrence.6
+And what it channels is energy or force,3 making a thread also understandable as a line of energy or force.4 Now the ageless wisdom does not only make mention of lines of energy or force, but also of centres of energy or force.5 With the threads connecting these centres and transferring energy and force between them can threads thus also be understood as lines of communication or lines of transferrence.6

 Here it must be mentioned that symbolically horizontal lines and vertical lines or threads can be depicted.
 Vertical lines can here be considered as threads connecting centres on different (sub)planes and horizontal lines as threads connecting centres on the same (sub)plane.7 We shall start our more specific consideration of the threads with the vertical ones.